Mucus in Dog Poop: Causes and How to Treat It

 Can stress cause diarrhea in dogs?

 Yes, stress can cause diarrhea in dogs and this diarrhea may contain mucus.
 This is called stress colitis and can happen if a dog experiences physical (surgery, increased activity, trauma) or mental stress (boarding, veterinary visit, separation anxiety, moving, etc.).
-Stress causes an overgrowth of harmful bacteria in your dog’s gut and can result in diarrhea and mucus in your dog’s stools.
+Stress causes an overgrowth of harmful bacteria in your dog’s gut and can result in dog diarrhea with mucus.

 Conclusion

-Bottom line—if you see mucus in your dog’s poop, keep a close eye on your dog for other symptoms or changes and call your veterinarian if things don’t improve or you have any concerns.
+Bottom line—if you see mucus in your dog’s poop, keep a close eye on your dog for other symptoms or changes.
+Call your veterinarian if things don’t improve or you have any concerns.